How to Connect a Data Source

 Required Fields

-- Tags: Optional labels for organization (e.g., production, analytics, customer-data)
+- Tags: Optional labels for organization (e.g., production, analytics, customer-data).
+Type a tag and press Enter or click Add.

-Use descriptive names like prod-postgres or analytics-snowflake to easily identify your data sources.
+Use descriptive kebab-case names like prod-postgres or analytics-snowflake to easily identify your data sources.
+The name must match the pattern ^[a-z0-9]+(-[a-z0-9]+)*$.
+Names must be unique per user within their organization scope.

 Step 4: Enter Connection Credentials

 Credentials vary by type.
+The form dynamically renders the correct fields based on the selected type.
 See the specific configuration guides for detailed information:

 - PostgreSQL Configuration